hapax/hapax.github.io/assets/teaching.md

 To summarise, the blancmange function is *continuous but nowhere differentiable*.
 Some students will savour this pathological dessert, while others will not.
-They are not for everyone;
+And they are not for everyone; mathematician
 [Charles Hermite](https://en.wikipedia.org/wiki/Charles_Hermite), for
 instance, wrote: "I turn with terror and horror from this lamentable scourge of functions with no derivatives".